StenTech/advanced-python-concepts/README.md

 # advanced-python-concepts
-An update of my knowledge in python by making exploration of different advanced concepts
+An update of my knowledges in python by making exploration of different advanced concepts